Trenblack/self_site/about.md

 layout: home
 permalink: /portfolio
 ---
-Below are some samples of my work.
+Below are some demos I shot recently.
 For best results, watch in 4k quality!

 # Portfolio